OSGeo/gdal/doc/source/development/rfc/rfc105_safe_path_manipulation_functions.rst

 ----------

-Above mentioned functions return a ``const char *`` string, which is owned by a thread-locale rotating buffer of 10 strings of up to 2048 bytes each, managed by the `CPLGetStaticResult() <https://github.com/OSGeo/gdal/blob/ea26bd087b3e34b91ef0315ca3889f39445f2e1f/port/cpl_path.cpp#L53>`__ function of port/cpl_path.cpp
+Above mentioned functions return a ``const char *`` string, which is owned by a thread-local rotating buffer of 10 strings of up to 2048 bytes each, managed by the `CPLGetStaticResult() <https://github.com/OSGeo/gdal/blob/ea26bd087b3e34b91ef0315ca3889f39445f2e1f/port/cpl_path.cpp#L53>`__ function of port/cpl_path.cpp